calincan2000/Omdena-UNHCR-Challenge/README.md

 PyTorch uses a library called [CUDA](https://developer.nvidia.com/cuda-zone) to accelerate operations using the GPU.
 If you have a GPU that CUDA supports, you'll be able to install all the necessary libraries by installing PyTorch with conda.

-2.If you can't use a local GPU, you can use cloud platforms such as AWS, GCP, and FloydHub to train your networks on a GPU.[The project can be oppend also using  Google Colab](https://colab.research.google.com/) or using  [Kaggle Kernels](https://www.kaggle.com)
+2. If you can't use a local GPU, you can use cloud platforms such as AWS, GCP, and FloydHub to train your networks on a GPU.[The project can be oppend also using  Google Colab](https://colab.research.google.com/) or using  [Kaggle Kernels](https://www.kaggle.com)